 My kitten, Zephy, jumped in this empty soda box the other day.
 I need to take her to the vet to get shots soon and thought, "Wow, an instant PET TAXI!
 Now I won't have to go buy one!

 I took three cats in to the vet today to be altered.
 I taped a card to each carrier with the cat's name, color, temperament, and my name and phone number.
 One of them is quite feral, and it is important that the staff know that before opening the carrier.
-They were very grateful for the information on each cat.
-Also, at the end of the visit, they can match up carriers to cats for the return trip home.

 To acclimate your cat or dog to its carrier and so they'll have something good associated with it, feed them in their carrier.
 That way, it will not only be easier to take them to the vet, but if there's ever an emergency, it won't be hard to get them in it.
-Also, if you make the same sound each time you feed them, and you need them to come in an emergency, you can make that "time for food" sound and they'll come running!

 This is a guide about homemade pet carrier ideas.
 Buying one or more pet carriers can get quite expensive.